School Russian Trip to Moscow & St. Petersburg

 St Petersburg Hotel

-This large hotel has 410 rooms all with TV, telephone and en-suite facilities.
+This large hotel has 410 rooms all with a TV, telephone and en-suite facilities.
 It has conference rooms capable of holding up to 800 delegates and two restaurants offering both simple and gourmet food; the buffet breakfast in the ‘Winter Garden’ restaurant is a great way to begin your day with terrific views over the Neva River and the singing of exotic birds.
 There are also two bars which offer snacks throughout the day.